 Average age of new entrants: 28

-The two-year MIT Sloan MBA came closer than ever to achieving gender parity in 2023 and ranks among the top five business schools in the US.
+The two-year MIT Sloan MBA came closer than ever to achieving gender parity for the class of 2026, with a 51/49 split between male and female students.

 The school has a track record of propelling graduates to leadership positions, with nearly a quarter of alumni becoming company presidents and CEOs.
 Some notable names include Carly Fiorina, former president and CEO of Hewlett-Packard Co.; and John Reed, former chairman of Citicorp.